JagtarSandhu-dev/JagtarSandhu-dev/README.md

 # 👋 Hi, I'm Jagtar Singh Sandhu

 ## 🌟 About Me
-I’m pursuing an Honours BSc in Computer Science and Business Management at Wilfrid Laurier University.
+Currently pursuing an Honours BSc in Computer Science and Business Management at Wilfrid Laurier University.
+Previously Graduated with Honours as an Electromechanical Engineering Technician from George Brown College.

 I have extensive experience in technical consulting, databases, and exploring new tech trends — but my deepest passion lies in **Technical Entrepreneurship**.